ray-project/ray/doc/source/data/creating-datastreams.rst

         :start-after: __read_parquet_begin__
         :end-before: __read_parquet_end__

-      Datastreams' Parquet reader also supports projection and filter pushdown, allowing column selection and row filtering to be pushed down to the file scan.
-For column selection, unselected columns will never be read from the file.
+      The Parquet reader also supports projection and filter pushdown, allowing column selection and row filtering to be pushed down to the file scan.

       .. literalinclude:: ./doc_code/creating_datastreams.py
         :language: python